Table of Contents:

 JANOME 1522 BL |

-Solid metal frame |
+Sturdy metal frame |

 379 € |

 The JUKI HZL-60H is one of the must-haves with its automatic needle threader that greatly simplifies life for beginners.
-It features a function that allows you to adjust the needle position and stitch size.
+It features a function that allows you to adjust the needle position and stitch length.

-But it’s hard not to fall for little wonders like the ELNA Sew Zebra and the JANOME 1522 BL.
+But it’s hard not to fall for little gems like the ELNA Sew Zebra and the JANOME 1522 BL.
 If you want something sturdy but your budget is a bit tighter, they are among the best choices.

-Electronic models with useful functions
+Electronic models with useful features

 Accessories and tips for successful beginnings